moh833/Gym-website/README.md

 * An admin account that can add emlpoyees and has acces to the database and can edit it
 * Each employee account has features and limitations depends on his department
 * Trainers can trace thier subscription and rate thier coaches
-* Coaches has access to thier trainers contacts
+* Coaches has access to thier trainees contacts

 ## Login as admin